struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

 \subsection{Parameter Sensitivity}

-We consider three major types of parameters in \textit{struc2gauss}, i.e., \textit{latent dimensions}, \textit{number of samples per node} and \textit{number of positive/negative nodes per node}.
-In order to evaluate how changes to these parameters affect performance, we conducted the same node clustering experiment on the labeled USA air-traffic network introduced in Section~\ref{cluster}.

-In the interest of brevity, we first fix two parameters and then vary the third one.
+We consider two types of parameters in \textit{struc2gauss}: (1) parameters also used in other NE methods including \textit{latent dimensions}, \textit{number of samples per node} and \textit{number of positive/negative nodes per node}; and (2) parameters only used in Gaussian embedding including mean constraint $C$ and covariance constraint $c_{max}$ (note that we fix the minimal covariance $c_{min}$ to be 0.5 for simplicity).
+In order to evaluate how changes to these parameters affect performance, we conducted the same node clustering experiment on the labeled USA-air network introduced in Section~\ref{cluster}.
+In the interest of brevity, we tune one parameter by fixing all other parameters.
 In specific, the number of latent dimensions varies from 10 to 200, the number of samples varies from 5 to 15 and the number of positive/negative nodes varies from 40 to 190.
+Mean constraint $C$ is from 1 to 10, and covariance constraint $c_{max}$ ranges from 1 to 10.

-The results of parameter sensitivity are shown in Fig.~\ref{fig:param}.
+The results of parameter sensitivity are shown in Fig.~\ref{fig:param} and Fig.~\ref{fig:gauss}.
 It can be observed from Fig.~\ref{fig:param} (a) and \ref{fig:param} (b) that the trends are relatively stable, i.e., the performance is insensitive to the changes of representation dimensions and numbers of samples.
 The performance of clustering is improved with the increase of numbers of positive/negative nodes shown in Fig.~\ref{fig:param} (c).
 Therefore, we can conclude that \textit{struc2guass} is more stable than other methods.
-It has been reported that other methods, e.g., DeepWalk~\cite{perozzi2014deepwalk}, LINE~\cite{tang2015line} and \textit{node2vec}~\cite{grover2016node2vec}, are sensitive to many parameters.
+It has been reported that other methods, e.g., DeepWalk~\citep{perozzi2014deepwalk}, LINE~\citep{tang2015line} and \textit{node2vec}~\citep{grover2016node2vec}, are sensitive to many parameters.
 In general, more dimensions, more walks and more context can achieve better performance.
 However, it is difficult to search for the best combination of parameters in practice and it may also lead to overfitting.

-Note that we observed the same trend in other networks so only results on USA-airport network are shown here.
+For Gaussian embedding specific parameters $C$ and $c_{max}$, both trends are stable, i.e., the selection of these contraints have little effect on the performance.
+Although with larger mean constraint $C$, the NMI decreases but the difference is not huge.